brycelin/docker-oracle-iam/README.md

 # Docker Images from Oracle

-This repository stores Docker images for Oracle products.
+This repository stores Docker images for Oracle IAM products.

 Oracle Linux images can be found in the [`OracleLinux-images`](https://github.com/oracle/docker/tree/OracleLinux-images) branch of this repository.